heemalsic/ai_wildlife_tool/README.md

 # AI Tool for Wildlife Images Segregation

 A windows-based command line tool which can segregate wildlife images.
-It is trained on the wildlife images dataset provided by the Wildlife Institute of India and fine tuned of Leopord National Park, Russia's dataset.
+It is trained on the wildlife images dataset provided by the Wildlife Institute of India and fine tuned over Leopard National Park, Russia's dataset.

 # Installation and Use